Blackboard and Moodle are

 Debra Allen, Ph.D., is professor of history at Concordia University Texas.
 Her doctoral dissertation and recent book, The Oder-Neisse Line, analyzes U.S.-Polish relationships during the Cold War.
-She taught in Warsaw on a Fulbright grant during the year 2004-2005 and is currently beginning research on war and diplomacy in U.S. history.
-Contact at email@example.com.
+She taught in Warsaw on a Fulbright grant during the year 2004-2005 and is currently doing research on war and diplomacy in U.S. history.
+Contact at firstname.lastname@example.org.

 Dan Richard Beto, M.A., Chair of the Governing Board of the Texas Regional Center for Policing Innovation at Sam Houston State University, has devoted four decades of service to the criminal justice system.
 He is widely published in journals peculiar to the corrections profession and has served as editor of Texas Probation, Texas Journal of Corrections, and Perspectives.
 Mr. Beto is a member of the Editorial Advisory Board of Federal Probation and serves as editor of Executive Exchange.
 Contact at email@example.com.

 Ceretha Cartwright, D.P.H, is a graduate of the University of Texas, School of Public Health, Houston.
 She served as an administrator/teacher in the Health Sciences Center, Texas Technical University, Odessa.
 Currently she is the COO in an all natural product company.
 Dr. Cartwright was a member of the Editorial Board for the Texas Journal of Rural Health for many years and enjoys reading and evaluating manuscripts.
 Contact at firstname.lastname@example.org.